CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/configuration/overview.md

     Administration → Setup → Inventory → Item Groups
 :::

-By Item Group default, fixed and variable overhead rates can be added.

-When a new Item is created as part of the Item Group, these values will be automatically added to the corresponding fields within the Item Costing form.
+Assign fixed and variable overhead rates by Item Group.
+When a new item is created as part of an Item Group, these values will be automatically added to the corresponding fields within the Item Costing form.

 ![Overheads](./media/overview/overheads.png)